fractel/slate/source/includes/_messages.md

 #### `url`

-This is a valid HTTP or HTTPS URL that will accept callback data when a message is sent from the FracTEL phone number specified in `from`.
+This is a valid HTTP or HTTPS URL that will accept callback data when a message is sent from the fonenumber specified in `from`.

 #### `method`

 One of three available methods must be specified for the callback execution.

 - `GET` returns data through query string parameters on a `GET` to the given URL.
 - `POST` returns data as _(application/x-www-form-urlencoded)_ in the body of a `POST` to the given URL.
 - `JSON` returns data as _(application/json)_ in the body of a `POST` to the given URL.